What is a security system?

 Will my alarm system function in the event of a power outage?

 Yes.
 In the event of a power outage, the backup battery will take over for a number of hours.
-If the battery is low, the system will alert the monitoring center, who will then notify you of the low battery signal.
+If the battery is low, the system will alert the monitoring centre, and you will be notified of the low battery signal.